 Once you have decided on the general loan type, you and your loan officer will look over the individual features of specific loan types to determine which one will best meet you and your family's needs.

-Excellent credit is very rewarding when applying for a mortgage and poor credit will limit your available loan options.
 A credit score or FICO score is a system of points earned based on your credit history.
+Excellent credit can be very rewarding when applying for a mortgage and poor credit will limit your available options.
 This three-digit number (from 300 to 900) is influenced by such factors, among others, as:

 There are three major credit bureaus (Experian, Equifax and TransUnion) that produce comparable credit scores using a version of FICO, the industry standard developed originally by Fair Isaac and Company.

-Since this credit score or FICO score is used by most lenders to determine your qualifications for a loan, you may want to see what you can do to increase it before you apply for a mortgage.
+Since this credit score or FICO score is used by most lenders to determine your qualifications for a loan, you may want to see what you can do to increase it before applying for a mortgage.

-Your Residential Mortgage Loan Originator will explain all of the options and costs based on your credit scores during the Pre-Approval process.
-If you have any questions please give us a call 972-539-2500 x224 or submit a Free Consultation request below.
+Your Residential Mortgage Loan Originator will explain all options and costs based on your credit during the Pre-Approval process.
+If you have any questions please contact a qualified mortgage expert.

 PHONE & FAX